MicrosoftDocs/SupportArticles-docs/support/aspnet/high-memory-level.md

 ## Don't be afraid to recycle periodically

-In IIS, by default, we recycle application pools every 29 hours.
+We recycle application pools in IIS every 29 hours by default.
 The Aspnet_wp.exe process will keep going until you end the task, restart IIS, or restart the computer.
 This behavior means that this process could be running for months.
-For some applications, it's a good idea to just restart the worker process every couple of days or so, at a convenient time.
+It's a good idea for some applications to just restart the worker process every couple of days or so, at a convenient time.

 ## Questions to ask